coord-e/mirakurun_exporter/README.md

                             The address to listen on for HTTP requests.
       --web.telemetry-path="/metrics"
                             Path under which to expose metrics.
-      --exporter.mirakurun-path=EXPORTER.MIRAKURUN-PATH
+      --exporter.mirakurun-url=EXPORTER.MIRAKURUN-URL
-                            Path to the Mirakurun instance.
+                            URL of the Mirakurun instance.
       --exporter.status     Whether to export metrics from /api/status.
       --exporter.tuners     Whether to export metrics from /api/tuners.
       --exporter.programs   Whether to export metrics from /api/programs.